wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 In addition to this topic, if you already have a virtual machine and are just looking for the basics of installing a  LAMP stack on different Linux distributions, refer to [Install the LAMP Stack on a Linux virtual machine in Azure](/documentation/articles/virtual-machines-linux-install-lamp-stack).

-You can also deploy pre-configured LAMP images from the Azure Marketplace.
-The following 10 minute video introduces deploying pre-built LAMP images from the Azure Marketplace: (LAMP stack on Azure VMs](https://channel9.msdn.com/Shows/Azure-Friday/LAMP-stack-on-Azure-VMs-with-Guy-Bowerman).

 ##Phase 1: Create an image
 In this phase, you will create a virtual machine using a Linux image in Azure.

 ###Step 1: Generate an SSH Authentication Key
 SSH is an important tool for system administrators.
 However, relying on a human-determined password for security is not always wise.
 A strong SSH key allows you to leave remote access open without worrying about passwords.
 The method consists of authentication with asymmetric cryptography.
-The user’s private key is the one that grants the authentication.
-You can even lock the user’s account to disallow password authentication completely.
+The user's private key is the one that grants the authentication.
+You can even lock the user's account to disallow password authentication completely.

 Follow these steps to generate the SSH Authentication Key.

--	Download and install puttygen from the following location: [http://www.chiark.greenend.org.uk/~sgtatham/](http://www.chiark.greenend.org.uk/~sgtatham/)putty/download.html
+-	Download and install puttygen from [http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 -	Run puttygen.exe.
 -	Click **Generate** to generate the keys.
 In the process you can increase randomness by moving the mouse over the blank area in the window.
 ![][1]
--	After the generate process, Puttygen.exe will show your generated key.
+-	After the generate process, puttygen.exe will show your generated key.
 For example:
 ![][2]
 -	Select and copy the public key in **Key** and save it in a file named **publicKey.pem**.
-Don’t click **Save public key**, because the saved public key’s file format is different from the public key we want.
+Don't click **Save public key**, because the saved public key's file format is different from the public key we want.
 -	Click **Save private key** and save it in a file named **privateKey.ppk**.

 ###Step 2: Create the image in the Azure Management Portal.